Personal injury is a broad term.

 What if the negligent party does not have insurance at all or it is a hit and run?
 The injured driver's uninsured motorist coverage will provide compensation for expenses in place of the negligent driver.

 18 Wheeler and Large Commercial Vehicle Accidents

 Pedestrians and Bicyclist

-As a former triathlete and cyclist, Mr. McGough is all too familiar with the attitude and carelessness of some drivers towards cyclists on the road.
-He has personally witnessed several accidents involving negligent drivers striking a cyclist with their vehicle.
 Whether you are a cyclist, runner or pedestrian (or just sitting down having a picnic) and injured by a negligent operator of a vehicle, you can make a claim against the negligent driver’s insurance policy.
-Should the negligent driver not carry car insurance, or it is a hit and run, and you carry automobile insurance in Wisconsin, your Uninsured Motorist (UM) coverage will cover you and your family. *This is a situation where many auto policy holders are not aware of this coverage.
-Go to the oci.wi.gov website and read the Consumer’s Guide to Auto Insurance.
-This coverage is not a “technicality” or “legal loophole”.
-It is there to protect you and your family, and you pay for it.
+Should the negligent driver not carry car insurance, or it is a hit and run, and you carry automobile insurance in Wisconsin, your Uninsured Motorist (UM) coverage should be available to cover you and your family.

 Boating can be dangerous for even the most experienced and responsible boaters.
 Accidents can still happen.
 When an accident occurs on the water, the results are often disastrous.
 When an accident is due to alcohol abuse, inexperience, improper operation, or some other type of negligence, looking to the availability of insurance to compensate the injured is a must.